The Benjamin School

 It is accredited by the Florida Council of Independent Schools and Florida Kindergarten Council, the Southern Association of Independent Schools, and the Southern Association of Colleges and Schools.

+Tuition fees for the 2025-2026 school year range from $18,257 for half-day young child education to $38,595 for high school students.

 History and campus

 The Benjamin School was founded in 1960 under the name North Palm Beach Private School by married couple Marshall and Nancy Benjamin.

 It was located in a three-car garage.
 At that time, the year-round population of Palm Beach was expanding and the Benjamins received donations from wealthy families who would have sent their children to boarding school.
 In 1974, seventh and eighth grades were added with the intention of growing through high school.
 The first high school class graduated in 1979.

 In 2005, scenes for an episode of My Super Sweet 16 featuring a Benjamin student were filmed outside of the school.

 The school built a digital television production studio in 2011 to go along with the addition of broadcast journalism and TV and film production classes.
 In 2014, The Benjamin School began a modernization campaign that raised around $40 million to pay for the Benjamin Hall performing arts center, the aquatics center, the field house, the varsity house, and the Maglio Family STEM Center.

 A January 2017 tornado in Florida severely damaged the school's football stadium.
 Repairs were not complete until close to a year later.

 In January 2018, the school switched from unarmed to armed security guards.
-Many nearby schools did the same due to the Stoneman Douglas High School shooting the following month.
+Many nearby schools did the same due to the Stoneman Douglas High School shooting the previous month.

 During the COVID-19 pandemic, the school received a $3.1 million loan from the federal government through the Paycheck Protection Program, which was instituted to assist struggling small businesses.
+Largely due to that pandemic, the school reported that applications more than doubled from 2017 to 2022 and total enrollment went from 1,051 to 1,284.

 Student body

-The racial makeup of The Benjamin School's K-12 student body during the 2017–18 school year was 86.5% White, 3.6% Hispanic, 2% African American, 1.9% Asian/Pacific Islander, and 5.8% multiracial.
+The racial makeup of The Benjamin School's K-12 student body during the 2019-20 school year was 79% White, 4% Hispanic, 3.8% African American, 3.7% Asian/Pacific Islander, and 8.4% multiracial.

 Many current or retired professional golfers who live in the Palm Beach area send their children to the school, including Jack Nicklaus, Tiger Woods, and Greg Norman.